Characterization of Large-Scale Functional Brain Networks During Ketamine-Medetomidine Anesthetic Induction: Results

 \end{multicols}

 \begin{multicols}{2}

-After the administration of the anesthetics, the Delta band presented an increase in the transitivity coefficient, having the variation of the values been kept almost constant (see Fig.9 a).

-In the Theta and Alpha bands, during general anesthesia, a decrease in transitivity and also a reduction in the variation of the values occurred (see Fig.9 b, c).

-In Beta, one minute and a half after the anesthetic injection, an expressive decline was observed, the transitivity coefficient was relatively smaller compared to the period when the macaque was awake (eyes open and closed), remaining this way while the monkey was anesthetized (see Fig.9 d).

-In Gamma a reduction in the values was observed one minute and a half after the administration of the anesthetics, later the transitivity coefficient started to increase.
-Another remarkable alteration that occurred in this frequency band, was a smaller variation of the values, compared to the period when the monkey was awake (see Fig.9 e).
+In Gamma, a reduction in the values was observed one minute and a half after administering the anesthetics.
+Later, the transitivity coefficient started to increase.
+Another remarkable alteration in this frequency band was a smaller variation of the values compared to the period when the monkey was awake \mbox{(see \hyperlink{FIGURE9}{$Figure \cdot 9$, \mbox{Sub-Figure E)}}}.